jdougan/Enfilades-1984/README.md

 Many of the tests produce markdown formatted output.

 #### Notes
+* 2023-04-29 First pass at untangling cut() and various support functions.

 * 2022-09-17 More Tests.
 AFter a bunch of debugging, It seems that data entries that put multiple items of data at the same key, if there is $naturalWidth(data) > 1$ , can cause a `KeyError` while appending.
 This is because append first finds a bottom node that contains `whereKey` using the usual search mechanism and there is a chance that, depending on ordering details, it will first find a data item where the non-first element is at the key.